<MuxVideo muxId="t00Mj7y1CLLGjaMvQyoBqcjdy4PIzVrFaT4317fKbzx00" style={{

 }} controls />

-a sequence if you did not pass layout="none"
+You can now also style a sequence if you did not pass layout="none".

-can be attached to <Sequence>
+A ref can be attached to <Sequence> and <AbsoluteFill>

-Video and Audio support loop
+Video and Audio support loop prop

-The <Video>
+The <Video><Audio>loop

 Preview